VirtusLab/pandas-stubs/README.md

 rounded_prices = prices.round(decimals=decimals)
 ```

-mypy won't see any issues with that, but after installing pandas-stubs and running it again:
+Mypy won't see any issues with that, but after installing pandas-stubs and running it again:

 ```
 mypy round.py
 ```

-we get the following error message
+we get the following error message:

 ```
 round.py:6: error: Argument "decimals" to "round" of "DataFrame" has incompatible type "DataFrame"; expected "Union[int, Dict[Union[int, str], int], Series]"